Chart Color Schemes

 Lane Cove's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Health outcomes data shows exceptional results in Lane Cove, with very low prevalence of common health conditions across all age groups.
-Approximately 80% of the total population (12,814 people) has private health cover, compared to the national average of 55.3%.
+Lane Cove exhibits excellent health outcomes, with a low prevalence of common health conditions across all age groups.
+The private health cover rate is notably high at approximately 80% of the total population (12,814 people), compared to the national average of 55.3%.

 Frequently Asked Questions - Health